-NIST established the crucial set of guidelines known as FIPS 140-2 to safeguard sensitive data, particularly for governmental organizations.
+NIST established the crucial set of FIPS 140-2 guidelines to safeguard sensitive data, particularly for governmental organizations.
 It is to provide security and privacy when encrypting and decrypting data.

 The primary distinction between FIPS 140-2 validation and compliance is that.
 In contrast, validation involves determining if a system or product has been developed to comply with the standard’s requirements; compliance is putting those requirements into practice.